-The GlockApps DMARC Monitor generates a DMARC record to receive both types of reports.
+The GlockApps DMARC Inspector generates a DMARC record to receive both types of reports.

-In the GlockApps DMARC Monitor, the reports are presented under the Aggregate Reports and Forensic Reports tab.
+In the GlockApps DMARC Inspector, the reports are presented under the Aggregate Reports and Forensic Reports tab.

-Aggregate reports provide valuable visibility into the health of your email sending infrastructure and help you detect authentication issues and/or malicious activity.
+Aggregate reports provide valuable visibility into the health of your email sending infrastructure and help you detect authentication issues and malicious activity.

-These reports are sent in the XML format and can be difficult for you to read and understand.
-The GlockApps DMARC Monitor processes aggregate reports and presents the information to the user in the format of a table where they can see all mail sources sending on behalf of the domain and percentages of the messages with SPF, DKIM and DMARC pass/fail.
+These reports are sent in XML format and can be difficult for you to read and understand.
+The GlockApps DMARC Inspector processes aggregate reports and presents the information to the user in the format of a table where they can see all mail sources sent on behalf of the domain and percentages of the messages with SPF, DKIM, and DMARC pass/fail.

-The picture below represents an example of the processed aggregate report in the GlockApps DMARC Monitor where
+The picture below represents an example of the processed aggregate report in the GlockApps DMARC Inspector where

-Domain – the domain or domains where you published a DMARC record to collect DMARC data.
+DOMAIN – the domains where you published a DMARC record to collect DMARC data.

-Compliant – the number and the percentage of the email messages with passed DMARC check sent from the domain for the chosen period.
+DMARC PASS – the number of DMARC compliant messages sent from the domain for the chosen period.

-Non compliant – the number and the percentage of the email messages with failed DMARC check sent from the domain for the chosen period.
+DMARC FAIL – the number of DMARC non-compliant messages sent from the domain for the chosen period.

-SPF fail – the number of the email messages with failed SPF check sent from the domain for the chosen period.
+SPF FAIL – the number of messages with failed SPF sent from the domain for the chosen period.

-DKIM fail – the number of the email messages with failed DKIM check sent from the domain for the chosen period.
+DKIM FAIL – the number of messages with failed DKIM sent from the domain for the chosen period.

-Total – the total number of the email messages sent from the domain for the chosen period.
+TOTAL – the total number of email messages sent from the domain for the chosen period.

-Click on the domain name to see all the IP addresses sending on behalf of the domain.
-If you see an unusually hign number of sending sources, investigate the report to identify malicious senders if any.
+Click on the domain name to see all the IP addresses sent on behalf of the domain.

 You can group the data by the sending IP, organization, host, or reporter.

-The main purpose of analyzing aggregate reports is to identify legitimate email sources which failed SPF or DKIM check that are part of your sending infrastructure.
+The main purpose of analyzing aggregate reports is to identify legitimate email sources which failed SPF or DKIM checks that is part of your sending infrastructure.

 After you identify those legitimate senders which fail authentication checks, update your SPF/DKIM settings so that emails from them pass authentication next time.